Skip to content

 Frequently Asked Questions

 Opportunity cost.
-Every hour on this project is an hour not on another billable project.
-Unless you have unlimited demand, time spent here has alternative value.
+Every hour spent on this project is an hour not available for another billable project.
+Unless demand is unlimited (rarely the case for freelancers), time has alternative value, and that value belongs in the cost side of any honest profitability calculation.

 Why does profit look so low?